220328-uta-sh-net-ext/training-code/4-DevOps/Readme.md

 ## Pros
 * Responsive deployement and scaling
     * Docker containers can run on most things (physical or virtual machine, data center, cloud providers, etc.)
-    * You can scal eup or tear down application as business dictates (based on demand)
+    * You can scale up or tear down application as business dictates (based on demand)
-* Run more worklods on the same hardware
+* Run more workloads on the same hardware
     * Since containers is very lightweight unlike virtual machines, you can do other stuff while docker is running

 ## Docker artifacts/Terminology